RedCrewOS/api-sdk-creator-js/http-api-client/README.md

 "Container types" that "implement" different interfaces (such as [Functor, Applicatives and others](https://medium.com/@tzehsiang/javascript-functor-applicative-monads-in-pictures-b567c6415221#.rdwll124i)).
-ADTs allow us to compose functions together while encapsulating the messiness of dealing with errors and asynchronous behaviour.
+ADTs allow us to compose functions together while encapsulating the messiness of dealing with nothingness, errors and asynchronous behaviour.
 Because Javascript doesn't natively have ADTs this library relies on an ADT library called [Crocks](https://crocks.dev/).

-Having encapsulated the abstraction of *"if there is a value do something else do nothing"* into a parametric polymorphic Sum Type it can be used with any other type.
-When you have Sum Types of Sum Types of Sum Types you have many layers to peel through, which brings us to Monads<sup>12</sup> as not only can Monads `map`, they can `chain` to avoid the nesting problem.
+Having encapsulated the abstraction of *"if there is a value do something else do nothing"* into a parametric polymorphic Sum Type it can be used with any other type including functions which return a Sum Type of their own.
+When you have Sum Types of Sum Types of Sum Types you have many layers to peel through to get at the "plain" value, which brings us to Monads<sup>12</sup> as not only can Monads `map`, they can `chain` to avoid the nesting problem.
 For a more complete discussion of Monads see some of the references.

 Therefore, the reason that the function types return an `Async` is that `Async` is Crock's